aspenlin/labtestocr/Installation.md

 https://github.com/tesseract-ocr/tesseract // the source for tesseract, has information about how to use or install tesseract etc.

-https://github.com/tesseract-ocr/tesseract/wiki/Compiling // build tesseract from source, as of 2017-06, only tesseract built from source support whitelist, otherwise whitelist is not supported
+https://github.com/tesseract-ocr/tesseract/wiki/Compiling // about how to build tesseract from source, as of 2017-06, only tesseract built from source support whitelist, otherwise whitelist is not supported

 https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality // about how to improve image quality for better tesseract result, imagemagick is a very powerful image processing engine, python also provides several very good image processing packages, like opencv-python, Pillow.
-The main things to do are resizing, contrast enhancement, and image dewarp.
+The main things to do are resizing, contrast enhancement, and image dewarp

-https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00 // about how to train tesseract to better fit to your purpose
+https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00 // about how to train tesseract to better fit our purpose

-https://github.com/tesseract-ocr/tesseract/wiki/AddOns // AddOns for tesseract, has different wrapper for different languages
+https://github.com/tesseract-ocr/tesseract/wiki/AddOns // AddOns for tesseract, has different wrapper for different programming languages

 https://groups.google.com/forum/#!forum/tesseract-ocr // Google group where you can ask questions when having problem, usually there will be people reply to you within one day

 ## Running instructions
-/usr/local/share/tessdata

-// tessdata folder, need to download extra traineddata to this folder for tesseract to work with other languages than eng

-/usr/local/share/tessdata/configs/

-// location of configs for tesseract, for running tesseract from terminal, need to put your whitelist here, when using tesserocr, there's no need to add them here

 tesseract imagepath outputfilepath(without file extension) -l chi_sim --psm 6 configs

 // running tesseract from terminal: